microsoft/pxt/docs/blog/arcade/valentine-update-2022.md

 ![Skillmap replace my code option](/static/blog/arcade/valentine-update-2022/replace-my-code.png)

-As always, if you find any issues, or have suggestions for improvements, please log them on GitHub (https://github.com/microsoft/pxt-arcade/issues).
+As always, if you find any issues, or have suggestions for improvements, please log them on [GitHub](https://github.com/microsoft/pxt-arcade/issues).

-If you have questions, feedback, or would like to participate in the MakeCode community, please join the Forum (https://forum.makecode.com) or follow us on social @MSMakeCode (https://twitter.com/MSMakeCode).
+If you have questions, feedback, or would like to participate in the MakeCode community, please join the [Forum](https://forum.makecode.com) or follow us on social [@MSMakeCode](https://twitter.com/MSMakeCode).

 ## Made with ❤️ in Microsoft MakeCode Arcade.

 <br/>
-- The MakeCode Team
+-- The MakeCode Team